mmccoo/junk/README.md

 (these steps assume a linux environment)

 1. ensure your github ssh keys are uptodate.
-   a. your current keys are stored here: https://github.com/settings/ssh
+    5. your current keys are stored here: https://github.com/settings/ssh
-   b. generate an ssh key if you don't alreay have one: ssh-keygen2 -t rsa -o id_rsa_2048_a
+    6. generate an ssh key if you don't alreay have one: ssh-keygen2 -t rsa -o id_rsa_2048_a
-   c. add a new key by pasting to "Add SSH Key" under "Key" the result of this cmd: ssh-keygen2 -H ~/.ssh2/id_rsa_2048_a.pub -o /dev/stdout
+    7. add a new key by pasting to "Add SSH Key" under "Key" the result of this cmd: ssh-keygen2 -H ~/.ssh2/id_rsa_2048_a.pub -o /dev/stdout

 2. if you're behind a firewall, you'll need something like this in your ~/.ssh2/ssh2_config file:
+'''
     github.com:
         ProxyCommand  socat - socks4a:proxy-socks.fm.intel.com:%h:%p
+'''

 3) test that your basic setup is ok: